 When a person has been arrested for an alleged crime of domestic violence in North Carolina, they may be held without bail for up to 48 hours.
 Under state law, only a judge can set the conditions of an alleged offender’s release, but a magistrate can be authorized to set bond when a judge has not acted according to North Carolina General Statute § 15A-534.1.

-If you or your loved one has been arrested for any domestic violence offense in the greater Shelby area, contact a North Carolina criminal defense attorney for help getting release as soon as possible.
+If you or your loved one has been arrested for any domestic violence offense in the greater Shelby area, contact a North Carolina criminal defense attorney for help getting released as soon as possible.
 You do not have to be held for 48 hours when there is a judge available to review your case.

 What Happens When You Get a Domestic Violence Charge in NC?